The LDS Restorationist movement,

 plates given to Joseph Smith by an angel and published in 1830.
 It was translated into Danish in 1851.

-it have been printed in an additional 32 languages.
+it have been printed in dozens of additional languages.
+About 150 million copies had been

 - Doctrine and Covenants is composed of: